coatless-rpkg/dropcli/README.md

 Please **note** this package is a work in progress (WIP) and is *not* suitable for production use or teaching without knowing what is going on.

+If you need a package for multiple platforms, please see the [rdrop2](https://github.com/karthik/rdrop2) by [Karthik Ram](https://github.com/karthik/).
+This package uses Dropbox's WebAPI via OAuth instead of an operating system specific package.
+The downside to this approach is the user *must* initiate the push instead of having a background process take care of it.

 Dropbox CLI Commands
 ====================